remix-run/remix-website/data/posts/remix-vs-next.md

 This code didn't manage race conditions, interruptions, or revalidation, so the UI is now possibly out of sync with the server (it depends if the 2 or the 4 was the last to hit the server side code).
 Managing interruptions and revalidating data after mutations would have prevented this.

 I get it, dealing with race conditions and interruptions is hard!
 That's why most apps don't do it.
-The Vercel team is one of the most talented development teams in the industry and they missed this.
+The Vercel team is one of the most talented development teams in the industry and even they skipped it.

 In fact, when we ported the React Server Components example built by the React Core team in our last blog post, _they also had this same bug_.